About the Journal

 - Advertisements may not imply endorsement by the JOAPR

-Advertising revenue is used to support the Authors who have limited funds to pay Article Processing Charges (APC).
+Advertising revenue supports Authors with limited funds to pay Article Processing Charges (APC).

-For questions about online advertising on the JOAPR, contact sales team at +917987014131 or japr.editor@gmail.com
+For questions about online advertising on the JOAPR, contact the sales team at +917987014131 or japr.editor@gmail.com

 WAIVER OF ARTICLE PROCESSING CHARGE (APC)